 Let’s start with an example of what NOT to do when setting career goals.
 Someone who isn’t using the SMART Goal methodology may jot down the following:

 “Get a cybersecurity job that pays well.”

-This is very specific, factors in their personal considerations like being able to bike to work, building relationships with those in the cyber field, and focusing on continued learning.
-It’s also time-based and sets clear expectations for when they’d like to achieve their goal.
+This is very specific and factors in personal considerations like being able to bike to work, building relationships with those in the cyber field, and focusing on continuous learning.
+It’s also time-based and sets clear expectations for when the goal should be accomplished.